MayaFlux/MayaFlux/docs/Getting_Started.md

 ## Building on Intel Macs

-MayaFlux supports x86_64 (Intel) architecture when built from source, though pre-built binaries and automated setup tools (Homebrew, Weave) are ARM64-only.
+MayaFlux provides pre-built x86_64 (Intel) binaries for macOS 15+.
+For older Intel Macs (pre-macOS 15), you'll need to build from source.

 ### Prerequisites